 US Rowley Prize

-In 2013 Biographers International Organization (BIO) offered the Hazel Rowley Prize for Best Proposal for a First Biography.
-The winner received $2,000, a careful reading from at least one established literary agent and a year’s membership in BIO.
+In 2013 Biographers International Organization (BIO) established the Hazel Rowley Prize for Best Proposal from a First-time Biographer.
+The winner receives $2,000, a careful reading from at least one established literary agent and a year’s membership in BIO.

 The prize was given in memory of Hazel Rowley who was a BIO enthusiast from its inception, understanding the need for biographers to help each other.
 She was a passionate advocate for the art and craft of biography and a writer of exacting standards.
 This prize was given to acknowledge Hazel’s contribution to both BIO and biography writing.

-Holly Van Leuven, a graduate of Emerson College in Boston, was awarded the prize in May 2014.
+In May 2014 Holly Van Leuven, a graduate of Emerson College in Boston, was awarded the prize.
 She is working on a biography of entertainer Ray Bolger.

 In 2016 the prize went to Robert Marshall who is working on a biography of author Carlos Castaneda.

 In 2017 the prize went to Diana Parsell who is working on a biography of intrepid traveller Eliza Scidmore.